FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 In order to standardize the way these rules are described we have provided a sub-schema which contains elements and attributes used to define rules that can be applied to the visual state of GUI Controls.
-This capability is a means to direct the user‟s workflow and this is why it has been called "flow control".
-When creating flow-control rules the expectations are that they are evaluated every time a Control‟s value has changed.
+This capability is a means to direct the user's workflow and this is why it has been called "flow control".
+When creating flow-control rules the expectations are that they are evaluated every time a Control's value has changed.
 Based on the outcome of the evaluations, certain GUI controls may become grayed-out or hidden as the user enters values into text fields or selects items from drop-down lists.